On the low Mach number limit for Quantum Navier-Stokes equations: Introduction

-The main achievement of this paper is obtained by introducing a class of refined Strichartz estimates that allow to capture more accurately the dispersion relation for the acoustic waves.
+One of the main tools in this paper is provided by a class of suitable Strichartz estimates, that allow to capture more accurately the different dispersive scales involved in the propagation of the acoustic waves, as a consequence of the specific dispersion relation.
 Indeed, contrarily to the classical case where the fluctuations evolve accordingly to the classical wave equation \cite{LM98, DG99, U}, here in our problem the presence of the quantum term contributes in a non-trivial way to the dispersion relation, especially at high frequencies.
 The dispersion relation inferred here, see formula \eqref{eq:Bog_sp} below, is strictly related to the Bogoliubov spectrum describing excitations in a Bose-Einstein condensate, which predicts the superfluid behavior of the gas \cite{B, BBCS, S}.
 This is somehow reminiscent of the analysis of fluctuations done when studying the quasi-neutral limit for a class of Navier-Stokes-Korteweg systems \cite{DM08,DM15}.
+The analysis related to the dispersion relation \eqref{eq:Bog_sp} can be regarded as the $\eps-$version of the results in \cite{GNT05}.
+We will present this analysis in the Appendix \ref{app:Strichartz}.
+Here we remark that since the dispersion relation \eqref{eq:Bog_sp} is not homogeneous, we cannot obtain our estimates by a rescaling argument and we need to adapt the proof in \cite{GNT05}.
+On the other hand, it should be remarked that if we perform a frequency splitting as in \cite{BDS10}, then the estimates \eqref{eq:Strichartz1}, \eqref{eq:Strichartz2} deteriorate at low frequencies.
+A more detailed explanation can be found in Section \ref{sec:acw} and Appendix \ref{app:Strichartz}.